Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

 ## Exercises on compiling software by hand

-*These exercises are optional during the session, but useful if you expect to be compiling software yourself.*
+*These exercises are optional during the session, but useful if you expect to be compiling software yourself.
+The source files mentioned can be found in the subdirectory CPE of the download.*

 ### Compilation of a program 1: A simple "Hello, world" program

-Four different implementations of a simple "Hello, World!" program are provided:
+Four different implementations of a simple "Hello, World!" program are provided in the `CPE` subdirectory:

 -   `hello_world.c` is an implementation in C,
 -   `hello_world.cc` is an implemenatation in C++,